What does this measure?

 How is Erie County doing?

-Of Erie County's 3rd grade PSSA testing scores among public schools, the Proficient level averaged 29.6% across the schools in Math, whereas Proficient level averaged 48.8% in Reading.
+Of Erie County's 3rd grade PSSA testing scores among public schools, the Proficient level averaged 32.1% across the schools in Math, whereas Proficient level averaged 47.4% in Reading.
+Math and Reading Advanced Proficiency both increased since 2017.
 Both Math and Reading showed a sharp decrease in Advanced level proficiency in 2015 as a result of that year's newly implemented cut score changes made by the PA State Board of Education, but slowly regaining positive momentum.
 On average the Suburban and Rural schools showed higher Proficient and Advanced test scores overall.

 About this Data